TobiaFi/TrulyAutomatedShips/README.md

 ## Let's talk numbers

+I created this mod with the intent of making it more viable to have powerful automated fleets.
+It's possible, for example, to have up to three Radiants in your fleet without suffering any CR maluses.
+The drawback is an increase in the amount monthly supplies required to keep your ships operational.
+You'll really have to think about how much increasing the power of a given ship is worth to you.

 This mod will apply a reduction to the "automated ship points" of any ship outfitted with an AI core.
 The reduction will depend on the type of core: